Aidge ONNX tutorial#

 .

-This decorator will register the function to the dictionary of import function aidge_onnx.node_converter.ONNX_NODE_CONVERTER_.
+This decorator registers the function to the dictionary of import functions aidge_onnx.node_converter.ONNX_NODE_CONVERTER_.
 Note that the key you should use is the ONNX name of the operator in lowercase.

 NB_CHAN = 10 # TODO: Find a way to infer nb channel later ...